 Chris was a painter by trade and was proud he could paint without taping first.
 His Utah Pops, the late, Ken Bates, taught him this trade.

 Chris loved riding motorcycles and was a member of the Sundowners MC for many years.
 He loved his brothers very much.
 Chris enjoyed a good game of golf.
 Chris loved all types of food and all types of women.
 He lived life on his own terms.
 He is sorely missed by many.

 Chris is survived by his six children: Christopher Bracamonte, Jessica Hahn (Danny), LolaLynne Rose Lepsic (Zach Eppley), Dylan Bracamonte, Devyn Vanleeuwen (Shannon Yruegas) and Madilyn Rose Bracamonte, parents, Gustavo and Julia Bracamonte; brother Gustavo (Maria) Bracamonte; sister Rosemary Bracamonte; mothers of his children Kelly Russell, Jennifer Maragets, Tiffany Race, and Judy Dixon (Jerry Cochran); wives Jennelue Bracamonte, Tiffany Bracamonte, and Summer Bracamonte; fiance Sarah Snipes, many family members: aunts, uncles, cousins, nephews, nieces and many friends.

 He is preceded in death by his grandma Juanita Rayas, his brother Steve Bracamonte, many aunts, uncles, cousins, friends and brothers.

 Services will be Saturday, January 18, 2020 at 3 p.m. at the First Baptist Church 3831 S. Constitution Blvd.
 (2700 W).

-To send flowers to Chris' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Chris Ernesto Bracamonte, please visit our floral store.